What is a Subsidiary Company?

 Some of the key takeaways of the article are:

-- A parent company establishes an SC to realize some specific synergies, such as enhanced tax benefits, risk diversification, or access to high-earning assets.
+- A parent company establishes an SC to realize specific synergies, such as enhanced tax benefits, risk diversification, or access to high-earning assets.

 - There are two types of subsidiary companies – partly owned and wholly owned.